fieldtrip/website/reference/ft_nirs_signalqualityindex.md

    cfg.threshold    = scalar, the SQI (signal quality index) value that
-                      has to be exceeded to be labelled as a 'good' channel (default = 3.5) cfg.windowlength = scalar, the length (in seconds) of the signal segments to be analyzed (default = 10)
+                      has to be exceeded to be labeled as a 'good' channel (default = 3.5) cfg.windowlength = scalar, the length (in seconds) of the signal segments to be analyzed (default = 10)